Babka Easter Bread Recipe

 picture of Babka Easter Bread BreakfastBabka Easter Bread Recipe Tips

 This recipe makes 3 loaves.
 I always double the recipe and give loaves as gifts to special friends and family.
+This year, I’m tripling it!

 Tip: Wrap it in several layers of plastic wrap to keep it moist.
 It starts to dry out in 2 or 3 days, if you have any left, put a piece in the microwave with a wet paper towel on top for a few seconds and it will taste fresh again.
+If you want to freeze it, wrap in plastic wrap, then foil and freeze for up to 3 months.

 Pin me!